Ape-Male/IncidentResponse/Docs/UserStories.md

 As a User, I want the system to automatically generate Sigma and/or Yara rules based on incident details, streamlining the process of creating and implementing rules for threat detection and prevention.

+As a SOC analyst, I want to be able to create and log incidents and grade them on severity.

+As a SOC analyst, I want to be able to search the incident database for records based on various factors, and edit and save those incidents back to the database.